DowleyDeveloped/website-documentation/README.md

 ## Adding new sections to the styleguide

-If you're using the demo templates, you can add a new section by opening up the **\_config.twig** file and adding new items to the Object.
-Each item can have a Sub menu as well.
+You can create the style guide menu within the Documentation menu section.
+This will then look inside the website-documentation folder in your templates folder for the correct file.

 The naming of these items are used in kebab case for the file in the sections folder.
-For example if you call a section **Heroes** you'll name your file **heroes.twig**.
+For example if you call a section **Featured Hero** you'll name your file **featured-hero.twig**.

 Brought to you by [Forty Two](https://fortytwo.studio)